AndrewE23/LHL-Midterm/README.md

 ### Limitations and Assumptions:
 There are two central facts to consider:
 1. These game work on a rotational cycle, meaning some Pokemon get removed and others get added in between games.
+This can impact availability across rotations.
 2. We have limited time to work on this midterm, so we are trying to keep the scope of this project realistic given the timeframe.

-As such, we are limiting our datasets to [DEFINE HERE], while also ignoring special one-use mechanics and properties that can be adjusted between games such as "ability" traits, or item and move availability.
+As such, we are limiting our datasets to stats, names, and typings, while also ignoring special one-use mechanics and properties that can be adjusted between games such as "ability" traits, or item and move availability.
 We are only interested in details that are unlikely to change drastically between games, so the assumption will be that stats, evolution stage, and typings matter more than anything else even if we would need to consider other factors to determine this with near absolute certainty.
+We also found that there are instances where some Pokemon share the name but are otherwise distinct in stats, typings, etc., which are referred to as "forms"; we are ignoring all other instances of these as well.

 ## Problem to be Solved:
 **Our central problem is this: Which stats seems to contribute the most to a Pokemon's likely success (e.g. total stats)?
 Using our findings, can we determine which typings and evolution stages have the highest prevalence of "good" Pokemon?**